-Also, when locating the chimney, you should always try to place the hearth in the heart of the home rather than against a wall.
-This will mean that the chimney exits your house at the peak of the roof, guaranteeing excellent performance that is not affected by the cold winds and temperatures.
+Also, when locating the chimney, you should always try to place the hearth in the heart of the home.
+Do not have it against a wall.
+This will mean that the chimney exits your house at the peak of the roof.
+Thus, enjoy excellent performance

-Since there are so many things to weigh and consider to ensure a safe and functional chimney, it is best advised that one should always consult a professional and also get the fireplace and chimney installed from a professional too.
+Since there are so many things to weigh and consider to ensure a safe and functional chimney.
+It is best advised that one should always consult a professional.
+You can also get the fireplace and chimney installed from a professional too.

-We at The Original Flame are always happy to guide our customers through the A-Z of fireplaces and chimneys and we also offer professional installations by certified technicians.
+We, at The Original Flame, are always happy to guide our customers through the A-Z of fireplaces and chimneys.
+We also offer professional installations by certified technicians.
 So, feel free to drop by at our store for your fireplace queries!